sunnydubey1111/agent-trajectory-sentinel/REPRODUCE.md

 `paper/main.tex` is the arXiv submission — announced as [arXiv:2608.02464](https://arxiv.org/abs/2608.02464) (cs.AI, CC BY 4.0) — and
 `py -m devtools.arxiv_package` flattens it into a self-contained upload.
-Two notes for that submission:

-- `--check` compiles with `latexmk`, which on MiKTeX needs Perl installed.
-Where it is not, `--check` reports FAILED without ever compiling; run `pdflatex agent_trajectory_sentinel.tex` three times in `build/arxiv/` instead and read the log.
-A clean build is 15 pages, no errors, no overfull boxes.
-- arXiv's submission form caps the **abstract metadata field at 1920 characters**, which the paper's own abstract exceeds.
-Paste [`paper/arxiv_abstract.txt`](paper/arxiv_abstract.txt) into that field; it is 1918 characters, plain ASCII, and every number in it is the same number the paper reports.

 ## 6. Settings that change results